2.5.2. Run Remotely on DesignSafe

 tapis jobs init rWhale-2.1.0 --name R2D_test_run > job.json

 2. A job.json file is created.
-You may make changes to this file using VIM Editor, by running the command:
+You may make changes to this file using the VIM Editor, by executing the command:

 vim job.json

 3. Edit the job.json file to specify settings for running the job on Frontera.
-To make edits in the VIM Editor, type Ctrl+I. To exit out of the editor, type :wq.
+To make edits in the VIM Editor, press i.
+To exit out of the editor, type :wq.

-4. Once the job.json file is prepared, submit the job by running the command:
+4. Once the job.json file is prepared, submit the job by executing the command:

 tapis jobs submit -F job.json

-1. To check on the status of a particular job, run the following command with the job ID:
+1. To check the status of a specific job, execute the command below, replacing <job ID> with the ID of the job:

 tapis jobs status <job ID>

-2. Once the job has been completed, the results can be downloaded either from the job archives (accessed from the Workspace on DesignSafe) or directly from Tapis, with the following command:
+2. After the job is completed, you can download the results.
+They are available either in the job archives (which can be accessed from the Workspace on DesignSafe) or directly from Tapis.
+Use the following command to download:

-Or, to download a specific file from the outputs,
+To download a specific file from the outputs, use:

-tapis jobs outputs download <job ID> <name of file>
+tapis jobs outputs download <job ID> <file name>